empasquer/springboot-vue-template/README.md

 ## **Usage**

 1. Ensure Docker/OrbStack is installed and running.
+2. Ensure no other applications are running on the ports used (8080, 5173, 3307)
-2. Start your application:
+3. Start your application:
    ```bash
    docker compose up -d
    ```
-3. To stop the containers:
+4. To stop the containers:
    ```bash
    docker compose down
    ```
-4. Verify running containers:
+5. Verify running containers:
    ```bash
    docker ps
    ```
    *For more Docker Compose commands, refer to the [official documentation](https://docs.docker.com/reference/cli/docker/compose/).*

-5. Access your application:
+6. Access your application:
     - **Frontend**: [http://localhost:5173](http://localhost:5173)
       *(If you encounter CORS issues, use [http://127.0.0.1:5173](http://127.0.0.1:5173) instead.)*
     - **Backend**: [http://localhost:8080](http://localhost:8080)